HHRClemson/FloodImageClassifier/README.md

 - untitled17.py : This script is for detecting the edges of the water surface using canny edge detection algorithm and then it determines the depth of the water using the aspect ratio concept.

-**If you find our Environmental Modelling & Software paper or code useful, we encourage you to cite the paper.
+**If you find our Environmental Modelling & Software paper or code useful, we encourage you to cite our paper.
 BibTeX:**

 `@article{PALLY2021105285,
 title = {Application of image processing and convolutional neural networks for flood image classification and semantic segmentation},